InclusieveKets/KasraTabrizi/session2/README.md

 ### Process of the smartphone stand

 1. In the first version, the speed was set to 60 which didnt cut everything perfectly.
-I changed the speed to 50 and retried again.
+I changed the speed to 50 and retried again(see the section on how to use the lasercutter for the reason).
 I couldnt slide the small piece into the larger piece because the slit was 3 mm.
 I took 3 mm because I assumed that it was the thickness of the multiplex wood.
 Normally you should always take a margin of 0.2mm. so I took 3.3 mm.

 <p align="center">